 The City Route

 Head northeast out of San Antonio, following Interstate 35 (I-35) to Austin.
 You'll drive past farmland and Animal World and Snake Farm roadside zoo (on your left).
-Continue northeast on I-35, through New Braunfels and San Marcos.
+Continue northeast on the interstate, through New Braunfels and San Marcos.

 Shortly after San Marcos, you'll see the skyscraper landscape of Austin appearing before your eyes.
-Once you're through downtown Austin, you'll leave I-35 and head east on US-290.
-The landscape will remain relatively flat as you pass through Elgin and Brenham.
+After your visit, head out of Austin, and the landscape will remain relatively flat as you pass through Elgin and Brenham.

 Houston is the next big city you'll arrive in.
 For an out-of-this-world experience, take a trip to the Space Center Houston, the Official Visitor Center of NASA Johnson Space Center.